 In the scenario, at a table, there is a delegation of the Technical Committee (TC).
-Both robots have to autonomously approach the table, such that they are facing it from a distance of less than 2 meters.
+The robots have to autonomously approach the table, such that they are facing it from a distance of less than 2 meters.
 Then, the robots have to register themselves.
-One of the robots may do the registration for both, which includes a spoken introduction (state the name of the team, the name of the robot, furthermore it could say where it is from etc.) and optionally handing over the registration form to the TC.
+One of the robots may do the registration for both, which includes a spoken introduction (state the name of the team and the name of the robot) and optionally handing over the registration form to the TC.
 The registration should not take more than 2 minutes (per robot).
-Afterwards, the robots are inspected by the TC and have to demonstrate that they fulfil the requirements of the competitions, such as showing the required emergency button.
-During the inspection of the robot, the team leader then gets a maximum of five minutes for a poster presentation and questioning, where the team leaders from the other teams can ask questions.
-The whole procedure should not last more than 7 minutes per team.
-This means that if the registration of the robots - including going to the registration desk - takes longer than 2 minutes per robot, the time for the poster session is reduced.
-The robot may leave autonomously during the poster presentation.
+The robot(s) are then inspected by the TC (for fulfilling the requirements of the competitions, e.g., having an emergency button).

+During the inspection of the robot, the team leader gets a maximum of five minutes for a poster presentation (research focus, scientific contribution etc.).
+Team leaders from the other teams can ask questions (Q&A).
+If the registration of the robots - including going to the registration desk - takes longer than 2 minutes per robot, the time for the poster session is reduced.